odota/core/README.md

 The replays are sent to a parser powered by [clarity](https://github.com/skadistats/clarity) to get interesting stats.
 Augmented match data is stored in MongoDB.

-Update Flow
-====
-The application attempts to run this workflow, waits for a delay (5 seconds), and repeats
-For the list of registered users, get their X latest matches (currently 6, but can be varied)
-Any matches not already in the database are added
-Query the database for any matches without augmented data (currently a check for playerNames, which is added during replay parsing)
-The matches returned here must also be newer than a week, or the replay will be expired For these matches, do three things for each, getMatchDetails, then downloadReplay, then parseReplay
-Do this vertically, so stay in a thread until all three are done for a particular match.

 TODO
 ====
 * Maintain list of users tracked (visiting a player page adds somebody)